-Moving on to our favorite editing function, the clone tool, we see that Wright Design's is very easy to use.
+Wright Design's is very easy to use.
 Simply set the copy point with the Alt key plus the left mouse button, and you are quickly ready to remove scratches or repair other image defects.
 Wright Design's cloning tool lets you repeat elements and easily touch up mistakes.

 Another of our favorite tools is the object selection.
 We use this tool to select an object and paste it on a new background to form composite images.
 At first we had trouble locating this tool, but finally located it in the vector and bitmap selection tools at the top of the screen.
 Besides this tool, you can also select a variety of basic shapes, Bezier or straight curves.
-If you do decide to work with Bezier curves, an additional button allows you to select a specific object and bend the curves to hue & saturation, filter effects, tint adjustment, and gradient fill controls.
-Looks like you have it all by just the touch of a finger!
+If you do decide to work with Bezier curves, an additional button allows you to select a specific object and bend the curves to better fit the shape you desire.